Weekend Masses are Saturday Vigil at 4:00 pm, Sunday morning at 9:00 & 11:00 a.m, & 6:00 pm.

 A Brief History of St. John the Baptist Parish and Church

 The tenth oldest parish in the Archdiocese of Philadelphia, St. John the Baptist Parish’s humble beginnings started in the home of Jerome and Eulalia Keating in the small milltown of Manayunk.
 In the winter of 1829-30 it is believed that the first Catholic Mass in our area was celebrated in the Keatings’ home.
 Mrs. Eulalia Keating was said to have held a weekly Sunday school for a dozen or so neighboring children.
-The Keatings’ residence was the former convent, still located on Cresson Street.
+The Keatings’ residence became the convent housing Sisters of the Immaculate Heart of Mary that served the parish until the closing of the school in 2006.
+It was located on Cresson Street behind the rear of the church, until 2018.

 Eventually when about 20 families (about 100 people) were attending masses at their home, Jerome Keating, a cotton mill owner, proposed the start of a parish, and made a gift of the ground for a church and cemetery.
-The original church opened in 1831, and stood adjacent to the cemetery, where (the former) Upper School stands.
+The original church opened on April 4, 1831, and stood adjacent to the current cemetery, the cornerstone laid where the Upper School building stands (former St. John's Girls'High School).
 It was the first Catholic Parish established outside of Center City.
 In 1833, Jerome Keating passed away.
-Afterward, Eulalia Keating joined a convent.
-Their daugther Amelia received her First Holy Communion on Christmas Eve midnight Mass in 1832 with 11 other children.
+Afterward, Eulalia Keating, mother of three, became Sister Mary Joseph in the Order of the Vistation in Georgetown.
+Their daugther Amelia received her First Holy Communion on Christmas Eve midnight Mass in the church in 1832 with 11 other children.
+She eventually entered the Carmelite order in Baltimore, MD.
+Jerome and Eulalia Keating are buried together in St. John's Cemetery.

 The Growth of the Catholic Community continued in the area.
-St. John’s became the “mother church” to St. Patrick in Norristown (1835), St. Mary of the Assumption (1848), Holy Family, (1885), St. Josaphat (1898), and St. Lucy (1907).
+St. John’s became the “mother church” to the area churches, beginning with St. Patrick in Norristown (1835), St. Mary of the Assumption (1848), Holy Family, (1885), St. Josaphat (1898), and St. Lucy (1907).
 Eventually the rapid growth of the church and beginnings of a school at St. John the Baptist became too small for the manufacturing town, calling for the building of a new cathedral-like church.

-The past ten years have been pivotal in the Manayunk Catholic community.
-In 2005, neighboring parish elementary schools – St. Mary of the Assumption, St. Lucy, and Holy Family Schools – closed.
+Recent years have been pivotal in the Manayunk Catholic community.
+In 2005, neighboring parish elementary schools St. Mary of the Assumption, St. Lucy, and Holy Family closed.
 Then in 2006, St. Josaphat, and St. John the Baptist Schools followed.
 Holy Child school emerged the following school year, as a combined elementary for the Catholic Parishes.
 The closing of five parish schools within two years, along with demographic changes in the neighborhood, was a precursor of things to come.

 Sadly in 2012, neighboring parishes, St. Jospahat’s (Polish), and St. Mary of the Assumption (German) closed, along with St. Lucy Parish (Italian), after over 100 years of tradition in the Manayunk Catholic community.
 Then in 2013, Holy Child, the only Catholic School in Manayunk, closed.
 The two parishes now for Catholics in Manayunk are Holy Family, and St. John the Baptist.